omniauth/omniauth-identity/README.md

        ```
         3. [CouchDB](https://couchdb.apache.org) (download the .app)

-      To run all tests on all databases:
+      To run all tests on all databases (except RethinkDB):
         ```bash
-        bundle exec rake
+        bundle exec rake spec
         ```
       To run a specific DB:
         ```bash